dentolos19/PasteMystNet/README.md

 * .NET CLI: `dotnet add package PasteMystNet`
 * Package Manager: `Install-Package PasteMystNet`

-The [usage wiki](https://github.com/dentolos19/PasteMystNet/wiki/Usage) gives you examples on using this library, but you can also check out the [unit test script](./PasteMystNet.Tests/Operations.cs).
+The [usage wiki](https://github.com/dentolos19/PasteMystNet/wiki/Usage) gives you examples on using this library, but you can also check out the [unit tests script](./PasteMystNet.Tests/Operations.cs).